Sri Pada via Dehenakanda / Mukkuwaththa Complete Trail Guide 🌿

 After that, I started hiking again around 10:00 AM.

-🌳 Thick Forest & Endless Climb
+🌳 Thick Forest & Endless Hike

 The forest after Paradise Falls is: